|British Sky Tours||

 Church parade on the quarter deck of HMS Prince of Wales

 The Atlantic Charter

 Churchill, partly through his American mother, also through the shock of the First World War, strongly believed in bringing America and Britain much closer, advocating Anglo-American unity during the 1920s.
-Many of the societies formed at that time in favour of closer ties survive to this day on both sides of the Atlantic.
-Indeed, he first raised the idea of a special relationship, perhaps even shared citizenship, between the United States and the British Commonwealth, before the students at Harvard University on 6 September 1943.
+Many of the societies formed at that time in favour of closer ties between us survive to this day on both sides of the Atlantic.
+Indeed, he would first raise the idea of a special relationship, perhaps even shared citizenship, between the United States and the British Commonwealth, on 6 September 1943 before the students at Harvard University.

 Placentia Bay set the pattern.
 They would meet a further eight times.
 Not for them today’s shallow diplomacy with hasty decisions taken at meetings staged for television cameras.
 Over Christmas and New Year 1941 Churchill was Roosevelt’s guest at the White House for three weeks - a stay broken only by his Ottawa visit and followed by a week of much needed rest in Florida.
 Roosevelt kept almost the reverse hours as Churchill but the White House staff took the Prime Minister’s eccentric timetable in their stride even if the President became a little weary along the course.
 Close allies should not mistake strategic logic for undying friendship.
 America’s proposal for the Allied strategy had its origins in the US Navy staff but was largely drawn up by the then Colonel Albert Wedermeyer on Dwight Eisenhower's staff; Ike then sold the ' Victory Plan ' to General Marshall because it made sense for the United States.